freethefoot/freethefoot/_pages/about.md

 <h2 style="color:rgb(102, 136, 114);">Mission</h2>
 <ul>
-  <li>To enable travel on foot between towns, cities, and along natural wonders.</li>
+  <li>To enable travel on foot between urban centres and along natural wonders.</li>
-  <li>To achieve equal access to restorative natural landscapes in urban settings.</li>
+  <li>To achieve equal access to restorative natural landscapes in urban centres.</li>
-  <li>To work towards greater health, wellness, and happiness of all Canadians.</li>
+  <li>To promote creative movement opportunities in urban centres.</li>
 </ul>

 <h2 style="color: rgb(102, 136, 114);">Vision</h2>

-<p>Our vision is a physically, mentally, and emotionally resilient Canadian population.
-Everyone will have ease of access to Canada's clean, abundant natural landscapes, as they are so closely linked to our well-being.</p>
+<p>Our vision is greater health, wellness, and happiness of all Canadians.
+We believe that more movement and access to nature is key to physical, mental, and emotional resilience.
+Therefore, everyone should have easy access to clean and abdundant nature, as it is so closely linked to our well-being.</p>

-<p>We believe in doing our part in educating Canadian businesses and policy-makers, partnering with like-minded groups, and advocating for health promotion and the liberation of natural landscapes in urban centres.
+<p>We believe in doing our part in educating Canadian businesses and policy-makers, partnering with like-minded groups, advocating for health promotion, and liberating natural landscapes in urban centres.
 In doing so, we support systemic change.</p>

 <h2 style="color: rgb(102, 136, 114);">Values</h2>